 The CARIFORUM States were in a position to take advantage of the limited timeframe for negotiations as they already had in place an operational external trade negotiating structure, the Caribbean Regional Negotiating Machinery (CRNM) and its College of Negotiators.
-CRNM and the College had been used extensively for previous negotiations.
+CRNM had been used for previous multilateral negotiations.
 This operational structure also had a training component.
 Many officials in CARIFORUM States, some of whom had trained with the CRNM, also reflected this previous experience in their quick understanding of the technical issues.